Daemon X Machina: Sales

 Daemon X Machina launched at #4 on the Japanese charts, and #19 on the U.K. physical charts.
 As of October 2019, the game has sold more than 42,217 physical copies in Japan.
 Marvelous has stated that Daemon X Machina has done "very well" on the Nintendo Switch.

+Sequel

+In September 2021, Kenichiro Tsukuda confirmed a sequel was in the works on a livestream marking the game's second anniversary.
+Its title, Daemon X Machina: Titanic Scion, was announced during the Marvelous Game Showcase in May 2023.
+Titanic Scion was released on September 5, 2025 for Windows, Nintendo Switch 2, PlayStation 5, and Xbox Series X and Series S.